2020PB/police-brutality/reports/Oregon.md

 * https://www.reddit.com/r/Portland/comments/hy4fza/police_charge_after_dispersing_protesters_and/

-### Officers beat protestors who are unable to run | July 26th
+### Officers beat protesters who are unable to run | July 26th

-Two protestors are obeying federal officers' directions by moving down the street.
+Two protesters are obeying federal officers' directions by moving down the street.
 They are not moving quickly.
 The filmer states, "I can't run, I'm injured."
 The two are beaten by multiple officers with batons.

 tags: protester, shove, strike, beat, baton